 Click here to see original article published in the Daily Advance Newspaper from 1-31-1984

-Noreen Renier has failed to answer these questions.
 And there is no evidence she has ever returned even 1% of an estimated $285,000.00 that families paid her even though she never found their missing family members.
 The failures of her "super psychic" paranormal powers and the federal court rulings that she is not credible is a warning to avoid her exaggerated claims and services.

-Finding 2: As of early 2023 Noreen Renier scores partially accurate on less than 0.2% of her psychic foresight "visions" that were reasonable match-ups after others solved the same cases without her aid.
+Finding 2: As of late 2024 Noreen Renier scores partially accurate on less than 0.2% of her psychic foresight "visions" that were reasonable match-ups after others solved the same cases without her aid.
 Across thousands of her psychic visions only about a dozen over 42 years have perked some mild interest --- a rate actually far lower than just random chance guessing.
-Filmed 23 to 48 years ago, the public wasn't told until 2014 that these unsolved mystery psychic TV shows were often played by actors and actresses posing in fictional stories.
+Filmed 24 to 49 years ago, the public wasn't told until 2014 that these unsolved mystery psychic TV shows were often played by actors and actresses posing in fictional stories.
 Dozens of these 'tabloid psychic fantasies' were filmed by production studios (principally based in Germany and Poland) who were eager to sell advertising and exaggerate Renier's claims.
 Some of the "detectives" have retracted their comments and admitted they were hired actors.
-Yet Renier continues for 2023 to post video clips on the internet and claims they are "authentic" and powerful.
+Yet Renier continues to post video clips on the internet and claims they are "authentic" and powerful.
 One director admitted "..well they were authentic fiction."
 During United States court testimony Noreen Renier also reluctantly admitted --- after more than two days of courtroom cross examinations --- that she knowingly gave false information about herself and her claims to reporters.
 (Click to open)

 Noreen Renier testified in an Oregon court that she was not responsible for giving erroneous information to reporters and journalists.
 She was asked in court when she hands a reporter previously published stories about herself with errors, and that reporter then incorporates those errors again, “do you feel any responsibility to let them know that the material you are giving them may not be accurate?
 Do you feel responsible --- a responsibility to provide either accurate material to the press or to alert them if some of the material you are giving them is not accurate?